Originally published in August 2018

 Exhaust systems are comprised of vents, fans, and ducts that push stale air out.
 However, these systems only work if you have a source that lets fresh air in.
 These systems work best in cold climates.
 That’s because, in warmer regions, they can generate too much indoor moisture and humidity.

 Supply Ventilation Systems

 Supply ventilators are the opposite of exhaust systems.
 Therefore, they use a fan and ductwork to draw fresh air inside and disburse it throughout one or more rooms.
 Supply systems require a means of getting rid of old, stuffy air.
 These systems are effective in warm climates because they don’t cause humidity problems.

 Balanced systems filter incoming air to prevent pollen, dust, and other allergens from entering your home.
 They pull fresh air in and push stuffy air out without additional assistance.
 However, The downside is that they push conditioned air outside as well, reducing your system’s efficiency.

-To learn more about Trane’s FreshEffects™ Energy Recovery ventilators, visit Total Heating & Cooling, Inc. Call us at (336) 739-4320 if you’d like to schedule an indoor air quality evaluation.
+To learn more about Trane’s FreshEffects™ Energy Recovery ventilators, visit Total Heating & Cooling, Inc. Call us today if you’d like to discuss your indoor air quality.